dwh77/fDOM_forecasting/Data/GeneratedData/ReadMe.txt

-Folder to hold generated data from s3 buckets that are to large and time consuming to rerun each hindcast iteration
+Folder to hold downloaded data from EDI and s3 buckets that will be used to generate forecasts.
+This included NOAA and FLARE water temperature forecasts and fDOM target data.